mauricioaniche/mauricioaniche.github.io/_publications/2018-01-01-icse-evosql.md

 authors: "Jeroen Castelein, Maurício Aniche, Mozhan Soltani, Annibale Panichella, Arie van Deursen"
 conference: "40th International Conference on Software Engineering (ICSE)"
 abstract: "We propose a search-based algorithm that generates test data for a given SQL query, using MC/DC coverage criteria.
 Our approach is able to generate test data for more than 90% of our dataset, and it is highly superior to others (as they tend to model the problem as CSP, which fails in most complex queries).
 The tool is available in our [GitHub](https://github.com/SERG-Delft/evosql)."
-categories: ["publication", "conference", "sigcse", "testing", "selected", "selected-testing"]
+categories: ["publication", "conference", "icse", "testing", "selected", "selected-testing"]
 year: 2018
 videoen: "https://www.youtube.com/watch?v=W3zmRIcQcHI"